 - Bring a picnic, fishing pole, and swimsuit to enjoy the park’s amenities after your hike.

 - Consider an overnight stay at one of the park’s camping sites or cabin.

 - This hike is only a short drive from North Mountain, so come ready for twice the hiking fun.

 - Lexington’s go-to greasy spoon diner is a must.
-Lexington Restaurant offers short-order service to booths or the 1950s counter, or to the dining room in the back.
+Lexington Restaurant offers short-order service to booths, the 1950s counter, and the dining room in the back.
 Get comfortable and fill up before heading out to for a hike.